 Of course, all of the above is irrelevant without an actual TV commercial to air.
 The good news is that the costs of producing a TV advert are now pretty low; for just a couple of thousand pounds you can create an advertisement that ticks all of the boxes when it comes to engaging your audience.

 Your ad is essentially the face of your brand, however, so it’s imperative that you invest adequately in the production of your ad.
-Create something uninspiring or half-baked, and it may take a while to recover the affinity you’ve worked so hard to cultivate.
+Create something uninspiring or half-baked, and it may take a while to recover the brand affinity you’ve worked so hard to cultivate.

 While these factors will affect the cost of TV advertising, it is the approach you and your media agency take that will have the biggest impact.
 Through a process of testing, learning and optimising activity around the best-performing areas, TV can be a cost-efficient option.
 And with an increasing array of targeting options at regional or even addressable levels, it’s getting even cheaper.

 Get in touch to discover how we can cost-effectively get your brand on TV.